salman-abedin/devour/README.md

 Devour hides your terminal window before launching an external program and unhides it after quitting.

-This is the next iteration of [BSPWM_Swallow](https://github.com/salman-abedin/bspwm_swallow) and a fork of [sw](https://github.com/ronniedroid/.dotfiles/blob/master/Scripts/sw) by
+Devour is the successor to [BSPWM_Swallow](https://github.com/salman-abedin/bspwm_swallow) and a fork of [sw](https://github.com/ronniedroid/.dotfiles/blob/master/Scripts/sw) by